Navy Tables vs the RDP — Differences Explained

 The first widely-used recreational dive tables were adapted from the US Navy tables, developed in the 1950s.
 They used six compartments, with a slowest half time of 120 minutes.

 For the surface interval credit calculation, the Navy used the slowest compartment — 120 minutes — as the basis.
 This meant a diver was not considered clear of residual nitrogen until 12 hours after a dive (6 × 120 minutes).
-It also meant repetitive dive planning was based on worst-case assumptions for all compartments.
+The Navy test subjects were all male, in their 20s and 30s, and physically fit.
+The pass/fail criterion was simple: bends or no bends.

 Why the RDP Was Developed